-On 24-OCT-10, a couple of us headed down to San Diego in search of the three longspur species reported at the dog park on Fiesta Island in Mission Bay.
+Recently, we drove to San Diego in search of the three longspur species reported at Fiesta Island in Mission Bay.
 You wouldn’t think an off-leash dog run area would be a great place to bird, but this is not your average bark park.
 The area is huge, with very few trees over gently rolling terrain of grasses interspersed with bare areas.
 Hundreds of people were there with their dogs, but all were very well-behaved.
 In fact, neither of us can remember a single instance of barking the whole morning – there may have been some, but it was so unobtrusive it simply didn’t register.
 A bumper sticker on a car there offered this good advice for life: “Wag more.
 Bark less.”